RANDOM INFO

 These are the least sensitive of all the explosives and are usually used as a detonator or as an initiation system for other explosives.
 ANFO (ammonium nitrate and fuel oil) is an example of a tertiary explosive, as it is detonator-insensitive and legally classified as a blasting agent.

-Liquid explosives
+Liquid Explosives

 Liquid explosives are usually primary explosives.
 An example of a liquid explosive would be nitroglycerin; which is made of carbon, nitrogen, hydrogen, and oxygen.
 It’s a component that’s used in stable explosives like dynamite, however as a liquid it’s extremely sensible.
 Most liquid explosives are made of. unstable molecules.
 These complex molecules break down into ordinary, stable molecules when exposed to the right stimulus.
 Even a very minor shock can start the process, and since it involves the breaking of atomic bonds, it releases enormous amounts of energy.

 The liquid itself is not usually used as it itself as an explosive, what attackers usually do is have the liquid in a bottle like shampoo bottle and then transport it and then make the explosive in the detonated place they wanna blow up.
 This was the case usually in airports.
-For instance in the case of the 2006 transatlantic aircraft plot officials said that the attackers would most likely plan to mix the liquids to resemble a sports drink with a peroxide gel to create a explosive substance and then use a cell phone or MP3 players as detonators.
+For instance in the case of the 2006 transatlantic aircraft plot officials said that the attackers would most likely plan to mix the liquids to resemble a sports drink with a peroxide gel to create an explosive substance and then use a cell phone or MP3 players as detonators.

 Molecules